-1.1 These rules These Rules of Procedure (Rules) have been written to provide one set of bespoke procedural rules to govern the meetings of the Joint Committees established to govern and scrutinise Strata.
-They are designed to augment the existing constitutions of the Councils.

-- 1.2 The Chair of the Committee's view on the interpretation of these Rules is binding at the particular Committee. - 1.3 These Rules may be reviewed at any time and any amendments must be made unanimously by the Councils following their respective decision making processes.
+- 1.1 These rules These Rules of Procedure (Rules) have been written to provide one set of bespoke procedural rules to govern the meetings of the Committee established to govern delivery of habitat mitigation as set out in the Introduction and Section A above. - 1.2 The Chair of the Committee's view on the interpretation of these Rules is binding at the particular Committee. - 1.3 These Rules may be reviewed at any time and any amendments must be made in accordance with the delegated authorities given by the Councils.